Dinner With Geisha in Kyoto

 - 3 Three Popular Dinner with Geisha Plans

-- 7 Ozashiki Asobi – Playing Games with Geisha during Dinner Show
+- 6 Ozashiki Asobi – Playing Games with Geisha during the Dinner Show

 Women in the Geisha Tradition

-Contrary to a still persistent misconception in some parts of the world, geisha are not, nor were they ever prostitutes; they are artisans, not courtesans, being highly trained practitioners of traditional Japanese arts and customs of hospitality.
+Contrary to a still persistent misconception in some parts of the world, geisha are not, nor were they ever, prostitutes.
+They are in fact artisans – not courtesans – being highly trained practitioners of traditional Japanese arts and customs of hospitality.
 As accomplished performers, story-tellers, singers, dancers and musicians, their services have long been revered and coveted by the Japanese elite.
 Although geisha is today a generic term throughout Japan, these women are still known as geiko in Kyoto.

 Why You Should Experience Dinner with Geisha in Kyoto

-Yet it is a fact that geisha are virtually impossible to meet except through personal recommendation or referral; certainly, there are no venues where one can just walk in off the street and be entertained by geisha and that applies equally to high ranking Japanese as it does to backpackers from abroad – without the necessary introductions, geisha will not accept engagements.
+Yet it is a fact that geisha are virtually impossible to meet, except through personal recommendation or referral.
+There are no venues where one can just walk in off the street and be entertained by geisha, and that applies equally to high ranking Japanese as it does to backpackers from abroad – without the necessary introductions, geisha will not accept engagements.